 - 1/2 teaspoon ground cinnamon

-- Half-and-half or heavy cream, to taste (optional)
+- Heavy cream or coconut milk to taste (optional)

 - Prep your onion and sweet potato.